aws/aws-iot-device-sdk-embedded-C/demos/http/http_demo_s3_download/README.md

 Now that you have configured the IAM role, you will create a role alias with AWS IoT.
 You must provide the following pieces of information when creating a role alias:

 RoleAlias: This is the primary key of the role alias data model and hence a mandatory attribute.
-It is a string; the minimum length is 1 character, andthe maximum length is 128 characters.
+It is a string; the minimum length is 1 character, and the maximum length is 128 characters.
 RoleArn: This is the [Amazon Resource Name (ARN)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of the IAM role you have created.
 This is also a mandatory attribute.
 CredentialDurationSeconds: This is an optional attribute specifying the validity (in seconds) of the security token.
 The minimum value is 900 seconds (15 minutes), and the maximum value is 3,600 seconds (60 minutes); the default value is 3,600 seconds, if not specified.
 Run the following command in the AWS CLI to create a role alias.
 Use the credentials of the user to whom you have given the iam:PassRole permission.